 Our wetland centres are specially designed to balance accessible, safe, up-close wildlife encounters and maximal wildlife biodiversity.
 They’re places to relax and engage with the wetland nature.
 We’re using these settings to evaluate the effects spending time in wetlands has on individual and societal health.

-We’ve partnered with leading UK universities and are exploring some of the mechanisms that might lead to health benefits derived from wetlands.
-For example, our researchers are conducting pilot studies to test the application of new technologies in understanding how wetland experiences impact our brains and bodies.
+We’ve partnered with leading UK universities, community groups and mental health charities, and are exploring some of the mechanisms that might lead to health benefits derived from wetlands.
+For example, we've conducted pilot studies to test the application of new technologies in understanding how wetland experiences impact our brains and bodies.

-Our research all has a common goal - we want to do this in order to maximise the benefits and to enable key decision makers to recognise them too.
+Our research has a common goal - we want to learn more, so we can maximise the benefits of nature and enable key decision makers to recognise them too.
 By doing so, we hope to conserve wetlands for the benefit of wildlife and people.

 We’re working with local health care providers to design specialised wetland ‘prescription’ programmes - a nature-based form of social prescribing.
 These six-week programmes have been designed to enable people to be active, take notice of wildlife and connect with people in wetland settings.
 The aim is to help people manage low level psychological and physical conditions.